 Most “driverless” cars are not truly driverless.
 Instead, they have built-in driver assistance features, such as advanced cruise control, proximity sensors, and built-in GPS navigation devices.

-Furthermore, some technological innovations may be dangerously distracting.
-That’s arguably true of GPS navigators and proximity alert sirens.
-Moreover, many of these innovations give drivers a false sense of security, so they drive more recklessly than they would otherwise.
+Furthermore, some technological innovations may be a danger on the road and distracting.
+That is arguably true of GPS navigators and proximity alert sirens.
+These innovations can give drivers a false sense of security, and cause them to drive more recklessly than normal.

 Other times, the manufacturer may be responsible for the crash.
 In these situations, the strict liability rule usually applies.
 If victim/plaintiffs establish cause, manufacturers are automatically liable for the damages mentioned above.

-Some autonomous vehicles have data security issues.
-It is too easy for a hacker to take control of the vehicle and cause a crash.
+Some autonomous vehicles have data security issues, and a hacker is able to take control of the vehicle and cause a crash.
 Or, to avoid one collision, the computer may order the vehicle to make an unsafe maneuver, and thereby cause a more serious crash.

 Manufacturers are strictly liable for design defects and manufacturing defects.
 Computer programming errors are an example of a design defect.
 These cars should never be on the road.
 Other times, the vehicle itself is well-designed.
 But the car company takes illegal shortcuts during the manufacturing process or uses cheap materials, which render the vehicle unfit for service.

 If you or a loved one was injured by an autonomous vehicle, we are here to help you find the reimbursement you need and deserve, and to fight the insurance and manufacturing companies for what is rightfully yours.
 For a free consultation with an experienced personal injury attorney in Michigan, contact the Buchanan Firm at (800) 272 – 4080.